konrad-svahn/YouTube_watch-time_limitor/README.md

 # rickroll-browser-extention-

+makes every link you click on a rickroll

 I lerned how to do this from https://www.freecodecamp.org/news/write-your-own-browser-extensions/

 only works for hyperlinks not ads or other interactable DOM elements